grishlv/GlobalEntry/README.md

 ## 3. Add to favourites

-In favorites, you can add countries that you would like to visit and make a comparison.
+In favourites, you can add countries that you would like to visit and make a comparison.

 <p float="left">
 	<img src="https://github.com/grishlv/GlobalEntry/assets/115469316/0fe7fc3e-9ca1-40eb-b847-32201388b481" width="20%" />